Aoweid/TermFrequencyScore-ScalaWithSpark/Readme.txt

 This is Scala codes with Spark to search target word and find the document with highest TF score and corresponding TF score. main() will call getTF() to create a RDD(named as joined in the codes) in this format: (word, List((fileName1, TermFrequencyScore1),(fileName2, TermFrequencyScore2)…)).
 Using this RDD, we will get the docuemnt with highest TF score and corresponding TF score.

-I made it a Maven project using IntelliJ IDEA, so I think to run this codes, you just need to pull it from GitHub and run TermFrequency.scala.
+I made it a Maven project using IntelliJ IDEA, so I think to run this codes, you just need to pull it from GitHub and run TermFrequency.scala (under src/main/scala/TermFrequency).
 The sample documents are in data folder.
 The output result is in result.txt.

 Github:https://github.com/Aoweid/TermFrequencyScore-ScalaWithSpark